Backup your data often! BACKUP your log directory at the end of EVERY session!

 (rpm, deb, tgz, ebuild etc.).
 If not, download source codes from:

 There are no known dependencies issues.

-First thing to be set up is the path to the xplanet binary.
+The first thing to be set up is the path to the xplanet binary.
 The default

 is OK in most cases for installation from sources,

 Adjust the window size

-300x300 etc. to avoid strange efects).
+300x300 etc. to avoid strange effects).
 Also, the window position

-Set up the source (DX Cluster, Band map) by checking the appropriate radio button in the 'Show stations from
+Set up the source (DX Cluster, Band map) by checking the appropriate radio button

 ' section.
 The 'Projection

-' has 3 options:
+has 3 options:

-The xplanet window has currently no other function than to display spots or band
+The xplanet window currently has no other function than to display spots or band